StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 In this way we have ensured that this address is correct and that when we change the value, it will change both in CE and in the game.

-You can test by putting a random value in Floating Point Converter such as `1.23456789` and get that value in HeX.
+You can test by putting a random value in Floating Point Converter such as `1.23456789` and get that value in Hex.

 Then you would do: